spikelynch/mikelynch/content/code/lucid-dreaming.md

 ![Mutants](/images/deepdraw_mutants.jpg)

-Audun's original code worked on larger images by applying the technique to randomly-selected 224x224 tiles, which can produce some nice effects, but the hallucinations aren't as nicely correlated with the base image:
+Audun's original code worked on larger images by applying the technique to randomly-selected 224x224 tiles, which can produce some interesting effects, but the hallucinations aren't very closely correlated with the base image:

 ![Regent St salamanders](/images/deepdraw_regents.jpg)